FaaSr/FaaSr-tutorial/README.md

 The main requirements to run the tutorial is a GitHub account.
 More specifically, you need:
 1) a GitHub account,
 2) a GitHub personal access token (PAT), and,
-3) Either a [Posit cloud account](https://posit.cloud/) (which you can login with GitHub), or [Docker installed in your computer](https://docs.docker.com/get-started/).
-(You can also use your own Rstudio; however, the Posit cloud and Rocker approaches are recommended for reproducibility)
+3) Either a [Posit cloud account](https://posit.cloud/) (which you can login with GitHub), or [Docker installed in your computer](https://docs.docker.com/get-started/) (You can also use your own Rstudio; however, the Posit cloud and Rocker approaches are recommended for reproducibility),
+4) a Minio S3 bucket (you can use the [Play Console](https://min.io/docs/minio/linux/administration/minio-console.html#minio-console) to use a public/unauthenticated server)

 While you can use your existing GitHub PAT if you have one, it is recommended that you create a short-lived GitHub PAT token for this tutorial if you plan to use Posit Cloud.
 [Detailed instructions to create a PAT are available here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic); in summary: